raywonkari/aws-daily-costs-in-slack/README.md

 * `src` consists of the source code of this project.
 * `deploy` consists of the deployment source code, using AWS CDK.

-## Prerequisites
-* Update `src/appconfig.json` with your slack channel's incoming webhook URL.
-* Update `src/appconfig.json` with your list of Account IDs to fetch the daily unblended cost estimates.
-* Update `deploy/bin/aws-daily-costs-slack.ts` with your master account ID, where you will deploy this lambda function.
-* Ability to deploy the code as a lambda function in the master account.

 ## Deploy
 * I am using AWS CDK, to the deploy the code as a lambda function and configure it with cron settings.